 Launched in February 2016, the Outpatient Antibiotic Stewardship Initiative is a United Hospital Fund-led effort involving hospitals across the metropolitan area working together to improve antibiotic-prescribing practices in the community.

-Thirty-one hospital outpatient sites—two to five sites per participating hospital or health system—worked to assess the current status of antibiotic stewardship in their outpatient settings, gather information on provider knowledge and attitudes about antibiotics, and analyze prescribing practices for adult patients with acute respiratory infections (national data suggest significant over-prescription and misuse of antibiotics for those conditions; New York data show significant variation across the state).
+Thirty-one hospital outpatient sites—two to five sites per participating hospital or health system—worked to assess the current status of antibiotic stewardship in their outpatient settings, gather information on provider knowledge and attitudes about antibiotics, and analyze prescribing practices for adult patients with ARIs (national data suggest significant over-prescription and misuse of antibiotics for those conditions).
 UHF created the structure for the initiative, led learning sessions and webinars, and provided technical assistance and access to content experts.